danielSoler93/nbd_central_docs/docs/_build/_build/html/_sources/software/Schrodinger/documentation.rst.txt

     bash /scratch/reactivate_schrodinger.sh

-If when openning maestro as for a writing directory please specify: /scratch/
+If when openning maestro, it asks for setting a writing directory please specify: /scratch/